hopeswiller/voicecontrol/README.md

 ## General info

-This project is primarily developed to check .....
+This project is primarily developed to help .....

 ## Technologies